aeferreira/similarity_share/README.md

 # similarity_share
-Shared private repo to work on similarity measures of metabolomics
+Shared private repo to work on similarity measures in peak lists of metabolomics data